ramaxa9/emedia/README.md

 pip install PySide6 opencv-python QtAwesome
 ```

-Also you need ffprobe, put it in the same folder as an executable
+Also you need ffprobe, put it in the program folder
 [https://ffbinaries.com/downloads](https://ffbinaries.com/downloads)